 The amount that we currently receive for pupils within these groups is £955 per student.
-This money is specifically designed to help us to raise the achievement level of the students in these groups which has previously been identified as being disadvantaged through economic hardship.
+This money is specifically designed to help us raise the achievement level of the students in these groups who have previously been identified as being disadvantaged through economic hardship.

 We also receive a premium for students whose parents are currently serving in the armed forces.
 This is currently £310 per student per year.
 This money is specified to help with the emotional and social well-being of these pupils.

 The total Pupil Premium that we have been allocated for 2019-2020 is £415,238.40

 Schools are free to spend the money in ways they believe are most appropriate to assist the groups of students identified.
 It is understood that schools are best placed to identify what will work better for the students within their care, where different strategies might be more effective than others.

 We focus our spending on three key areas: quality teaching, intervention, and wider strategies and opportunities.
 We utilise a wide range of strategies within these three areas to help us improve performance within the identified groups.
 We ensure that we use up-to-date research and data to decide which strategies to implement to ensure that we are responding to the needs of our students; these can include recommendations from published sources, such as the Education Endowment Foundation, Teaching and Learning Toolkit and relevant literature.

 Please see below for some examples of what we spend our money on to ensure success for these students:

 Wider Strategies & Opportunities